I am a little sad at having to leave Beddgelert.

 The pub, though, has been left to be soundtracked by banging, unknown, infantile Eurobeat ‘choons’.
 Two of the staff are necking, feeling each other up, on the corner seats.

-The younger crowd are in baseball caps, looking like they are coming up on pills, waiting for their night to take off elsewhere.
+The younger crowd are in baseball caps, looking like they are coming up on pills, or something, waiting for their night to take off elsewhere.
 Mobile phones resting on the table like pistols on a card table in the Wild West.

 I have a sad feeling the Philharmonic sort of sums Liverpool up really – they don’t fully know what a good thing they’ve got – and we move on.

-Down cobbled roads and past secure three-storey Georgian architecture between Hope Street and Rice Street, near the Art College where John Lennon was a student, we find a quiet, unassuming old pub.
+Down cobbled roads and past strong, secure, three-storey Georgian architecture between Hope Street and Rice Street, near the Art College where John Lennon was a student, we find a quiet, unassuming old pub.
 A pub that doesn’t seem to have been painted or even had the barrels changed since about 1960.

 We sit in the corner where the barman – leaning over a glass dome of old sandwiches and, quite implausibly, an old keg of Watney’s Red Barrel on the bar – tells me John and Cynthia used to sit.